arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.08.16
+The hard problem of consciousness can be phrased in the following way: "why do qualia exist?"
+In other words, what accounts for the unique sensation of color that people experience upon viewing the same night sky?
+This problem stands in contrast to easy problems, which can be explained via mechanisms.

+### 03.07.16
+The supremum is the least upper bound.
+Maybe if I type this down I'll actually remember it.

 ### 03.06.16
 A zine containing Wikipedia lists (and lists of lists, and lists of lists of lists, etc.) informed me of Sweden's Donald Duck Party - a joke party that